Summer School on refugee & migrant health

 Accommodation:

-There are several B&B, hostels, student accommodation and hotels near the Summer School venue.
+There are several B&B, hostels, student accommodation and hotels near the Summer School venues.
 Upon request, we can assist in booking an accommodation.

 Social/ Leisure time activities: